 People tossing out examples that they thought disproved the energy balance equation.
 But all it showed was that they didn’t understand it.
 Again, the problem isn’t with the equation, the problem is with people who don’t understand what it represents.
 Read the article for more.

-But the simple fact is this, the ONLY way to force the body to call on stored energy (e.g. body fat) is to create an imbalance between energy intake (from food) and energy expenditure (this side of the equation comprises a number of factors discussed in detail in Metabolic Rate Overview).
+But the simple fact is this, the ONLY way to force the body to call on stored energy (e.g. body fat) is to create an imbalance between energy intake (from food) and energy expenditure (this is determined by the different components of metabolic rate).

 That’s why this is the primary criterion in how I set up fat loss diets.
 I don’t give a damn what else you do, if you haven’t created an imbalance between intake and expenditure (and you’ll see that there are different ways of achieving this goal), nothing else will matter.